TJ Ashford: Storylines

 TJ Ashford (Krys Meyer) travels to Port Charles from Baltimore, Maryland, arriving on Shawn Butler (Sean Blakemore)'s doorstep when his mother, Jordan Ashford, sends him away, having decided she can't handle raising him.
 He is given the choice of living with Shawn or attending military school.
 At first, Shawn is reluctant to take him in until TJ reminds Shawn of his part in his father Tommy's death.
 Shawn moves TJ in with him at Kelly's Diner and enrolls him in Port Charles High, where he befriends Molly Lansing (Haley Pullos).
 Molly offers to tutor TJ when she realizes he has trouble reading.

 Later TJ is arrested for stealing a car and joyriding and Molly's mother, attorney Alexis Davis (Nancy Lee Grahn), manages to get the charges dropped.
 Shawn thinks Molly will be a good influence on TJ and encourages them to spend time together.
 In exchange for tutoring him, TJ agrees to help Molly make more friends by creating a fake social media account for her.
 He also throws a wild party which ends with Molly's house being destroyed and her passing out from alcohol poisoning.
 TJ admits to throwing the party without her knowledge and Alexis forbids them from seeing each other.
 However, TJ and Molly start dating in secret after the party in February 2012.
 In the summer of 2012, Molly and TJ's secret romance is discovered her by sister Kristina (Lindsey Morgan), but Molly convinces her to keep quiet.
 However, Alexis discovers the truth on the 4th of July when she discovers TJ half naked in Molly's bedroom and bans them from seeing one another again, although TJ was only changing clothes so he and Molly could spend the day at the lake swimming.
 After much begging, and Shawn's support, TJ and Molly get their parents' blessing to continue seeing each other.
-When TJ (now Tequan Richmond) and Molly are faced with death when the town's water supply is poisoned, they make a bucket list and contemplate making love for the first time.
+When TJ (now Tequan Richmond) and Molly are faced with death when the town's water supply is poisoned, they make a bucket list and contemplate having sex for the first time.
 TJ celebrates with Molly when she writes her own novel but her book is stolen by Connie Falconeri (Kelly Sullivan).
 TJ tries but fails to get the book back.